FireEmblemUniverse/VBA-Blitz-Tendency/CONTRIBUTING.md

 1) Any insertable resource made will be in the final game.
  - Edits may be made to improve quality later.
  - Only up to so many submissions will be used.
 For example, if 40 maps are submitted, only the first 30 will be used.
- - All resources submitted should under a creative commons license, and will be available for public use post-blitz.
+ - All resources submitted should be under a creative commons license, and will be available for public use post-blitz.

 2) Strict version control will be used.
  - Adding any new assets must be done through a branch and pull request.
  - Each pull request should pass tests.
 See "Testing".
- - For consistency's sake, new lines will use '\n\r'.

-3) Only open source assets will be used.
+3) Only newly created open source assets will be used (with exceptions).
  - See subpoints on #1.
+ - Engine hacks, the base project, and resources from VBA1 may be used.

 ## Testing